19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Jhuleah.md

 ### The Water of Life

 *Unlocked at 3rd [Level](../../../Player%20Characters/Derived%20Statistics/Level.md) after studying the rites of Jhuleah* You can create [Holy Water](../../../Items/Individual%20Item%20Cards/Gear/250%20Coins/Holy%20Water%20Vial.md) with 200 coins worth of [Mythril](../../Mythril.md).
-Crafting takes 1 day per vial (you cannot benefit from a [Full Rest](../../../Game%20Procedures/Resting.md#Full%20Rest)).
-Reduce the cost to 100 coins at 5th level, 50 coins at 10th level.
+Crafting takes 1 day per vial and prevents you from a [Full Rest](../../../Game%20Procedures/Resting.md#Full%20Rest).
+Reduce the cost to 100 coins at 5th level, and 50 coins at 10th level.

 ## Jhuleah's Banes